GTMStack

 Strategy and Positioning

-Deciding which markets to enter, how to position against competitors, what messaging will resonate with a specific buyer persona — these are fundamentally creative and strategic decisions.
+Deciding which markets to enter, how to position against competitors, what messaging will resonate with a specific buyer persona.
+These are fundamentally creative and strategic decisions.
 AI can provide data to inform strategy, but the synthesis, intuition, and risk assessment involved in strategic decisions remain human work.

 Relationship Building

 B2B sales, especially at the enterprise level, is built on trust.
-Prospects buy from people they trust, and trust is built through genuine human connection — understanding someone’s specific challenges, sharing relevant experience, and demonstrating empathy.
+Prospects buy from people they trust, and trust is built through genuine human connection.
+Understanding someone’s specific challenges, sharing relevant experience, and demonstrating empathy.
 AI can help you get to the conversation faster, but it cannot replace the conversation itself.

 Creative Direction